readium/architecture/proposals/000-composite-fetcher-api.md

 * `HTTPFetcher(client: HTTPClient = R2HTTPClient())`
   * `client: HTTPClient`
     * HTTP service that will perform the requests.
-    * Interface to be determined, it's another subject...
+    * Interface to be determined in another proposal.
     * Readium should provide a default implementation using the native HTTP APIs.

 #### `ZIPFetcher` Class

-Provides access to entries of a ZIP archive. `ZIPFetcher` is responsible for the archive handle lifecycle, and should close it when `Fetcher.close()` is called.
+Provides access to entries of a ZIP archive.

+`ZIPFetcher` is responsible for the archive lifecycle, and should close it when `Fetcher.close()` is called.
+If a `Resource` tries to access a ZIP entry after the archive was closed, the `Resource.Error.Unavailable` can be returned.

 * `ZIPFetcher(path: String, password: String? = null)`
   * `path: String`